typst/svg2pdf/tests/README.md

 use [this version](https://github.com/bblanchon/pdfium-binaries/releases/tag/chromium%2F5880),
 which is the one the CI uses.

-In the `svgs` folder, you can find all test files that are part of the test suite.
+In the `svg` folder, you can find all test files that are part of the test suite.
 They mostly comprise the files of the [resvg-test-suite](https://github.com/RazrFalcon/resvg-test-suite), (filter tests have not been included yet since they are not implemented) which is a comprehensive suite of SVG files (1000+ files) that cover a big part of the SVG spec.
-You can find the tests in `svgs/resvg`.
+You can find the tests in `svg/resvg`.
 In addition to that, a couple of custom tests were added that cover certain other edge cases and some integration tests.
-You can find them in `svgs/custom`.
-In the `references` folder, you can find the corresponding reference images.
+You can find them in `svg/custom`.
+In the `ref` folder, you can find the corresponding reference images.

 There are three binary targets in this crate: `test`, `generate` and `typst`.